-Prepare the necessary environmental management plan for each activity listed in ESMP, including potential impact from the introduction of new mangrove species to the environment during mangrove restoration process.
-The program will ensure compliance to applicable laws and regulations on biodiversity conservation, including Ministry of Marine and Fisheries Regulation No. 16 Year 2008 on Management Plan of Coastal Area and Small Islands and other Primary assessment to see how the new marine species will survive and interact in a new environment (Bandeng and Vennamei shrimp) Assess the most appropriate location to introduce the new mangrove species Climate No risks identifie d Change Pollution Prevention and Resource Efficiency Environmental Water pollution from the construction and implementation of geotube, eco-tourism site, and mangrove belt Submitting the relevant environmental document for each adaptation action to obtain environmental permit for its implementation.
-The needed documents are: Geotube construction: UKL- UPL document Eco-tourism: UKL-UPL document Prepare the necessary environmental management plan for each activity listed in ESMP, including potential impact from mangrove restoration process Build temporary sediment and oil trap during geotubeg construction process, and ecotourism site development to control influent of oil, and also abrasion and sedimentation Environmental Water pollution from aquaculture farming practices, including:Potential for overpopulation Submit UKL-UPL document for aquaculture farming to obtain environmental permit for its concentration of our matter) due to accumulat fish feed in aquaculture fa Traditional harvesting methat allows aquaculture flows into drainage system Non-existent aeration allows sediment accumulation at the bottoe the pond Educate the community on environmentally friendly aquaculture farming method/practices, including efficient use of feed and proper harvesting technique Equipped the farm with small windmill that allow aeration in the pond Create sediment trap that is suitable for the farm Develop environmental procedures for aquaculture farming activities, including water and waste management plan Regular monitoring of surface water quality inside the farm and in drainage system connected to the farm Environ • Implement UKL-UPL of the ecotourism site and submit its monitoring report to the Clyt Agency every 6 months Develop sound and applicable environmental procedures that comply with local regulation for ecotourism site, including waste management plan Coordinate with Cleanliness Agency of Pekalongan City in the waste management activities As a community-based ecotourism, involve the community in the waste management process, including train them to be able to utilize the waste as additional income; either by creating added value to the waste or collect waste that has monetary value (plastic, paper, metal) Environ mental Water pollution from construction and effluen sanitation facilities the • Submit SPPL document for
+Annex 5 t o OPG_Amended in October 2016 program's ESMP Prepare the necessary environmental management plan for each activity listed in ESMP, including potential impact from the introduction of new mangrove species to the environment during mangrove restoration process.
+The program will ensure compliance to applicable laws and regulations on biodiversity conservation, including Ministry of Marine and Fisheries Regulation No. 16 Year 2008 on Management Plan of Coastal Area and Small Islands and other Primary assessment to see how the new marine species will survive and interact in a new environment (Bandeng and Vennamei shrimp) Assess the most appropriate location to introduce the new mangrove species Climate Change No risks identifie d Pollution Prevention and Resource Efficiency Environmental Water pollution from the construction and implementation of geotube, eco-tourism site, and mangrove belt Submitting the relevant environmental document for each adaptation action to obtain environmental permit for its implementation.
+The needed documents are: Geotube construction: UKL- UPL document Eco-tourism: UKL-UPL document Prepare the necessary environmental management plan for each activity listed in ESMP, including potential impact from mangrove restoration process Build temporary sediment and oil trap during geotubeg construction process, and ecotourism site development to control influent of oil, and also abrasion and sedimentation Environmental Water pollution from aquaculture farming practices, including: • Potential for overpopulation Submit UKL-UPL document for aquaculture farming to obtain environmental permit for its

+Annex 5 to o OPG_Amended in October 2016 within the aquaculture farm By-product from aquaculture farming Sedimentation (increased concentration of organic matter) due to accumulation of fish feed in aquaculture farm Traditional harvesting method that allows aquaculture water flows into drainage system Non-existent aeration that allows sedimentation accumulation at the bottom of the pond implementation Educate the community on environmentally friendly aquaculture farming method/practices, including efficient use of feed and proper harvesting technique Equipped the farm with small windmill that allow aeration in the pond Create sediment trap that is suitable for the farm Develop environmental procedures for aquaculture farming activities, including water and waste management plan Regular monitoring of surface water quality inside the farm and in drainage system connected to the farm Environmental Water pollution due to waste generation from ecotourism activities Implement UKL-UPL of the ecotourism site and submit its monitoring report to the Clyt Agency every 6 months Develop sound and applicable environmental procedures that comply with local regulation for ecotourism site, including waste management plan Coordinate with Cleanliness Agency of Pekalongan City in the waste management activities As a community-based ecotourism, involve the community in the waste management process, including train them to be able to utilize the waste as additional income; either by creating added value to the waste (compost, recycling) from the waste or collect waste that has monetary value (plastic, paper, metal) Environmental Water pollution from the construction and effluent of sanitation facilities Submit SPPL document for communal sanitation facilities to obtain environmental permit for its implementation Design the sanitation facilities in accordance with SNI 03-2398- 2002 and SNI 03-2399-2002 Rigorous assessment on the most appropriate sanitation facilities for the area's